-1. Preheat the oven to 425º F. Line a large sheet pan with parchment.
+1. First, you’ll prepare the tofu for the sriracha salad.
+Preheat the oven to 425º F. Line a large sheet pan with parchment.
 Spread the tofu across the parchment in a single layer.

 2. Spray the tofu with the canola oil.
 Move the tofu around, spread into a single layer, and spray again with the canola oil.